Loteprednol eye suspension

 Side effects that you should report to your doctor or health care professional as soon as possible:

-eye pain or discharge
+eye redness or swelling

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):